How to retrieve data in bulk using Python x Backlog API

 Finally, here is the code to get a list of issues for a specific category (which we use to classify our customers)

-There are various items that can be specified for issues, so please feel free to customize them as you like.
+There are various items you can specify for the task, so please customize it as you like.

 The following code is an example, in which the following conditions are specified to return data: